 - Ogletree Deakins Nash Smoak & Stewart P.C., client seminar in San Antonio, TX where I spoke on ERISA litigation from a plaintiff’s perspective with Mark Schmidtke of Ogletree Deakins who serves as National ERISA Counsel for several large life, health and disability insurers – May 2015.

 - Massachusetts Employment Lawyers Association on strategies for seeking attorney’s fees in the Federal Courts – November 2014

-- American Bar Association, Joint Committee on Employee Benefits meeting in New Orleans, speaking about drafting plan documents in light of AMARA and MCCUTCHEN
+- American Bar Association, Joint Committee on Employee Benefits meeting in New Orleans, speaking about drafting plan documents, given AMARA and MCCUTCHEN

 - American Association for Justice annual convention Insurance Section speaking on Why Personal Injury Attorneys Must Stop Worrying and Learn to Love ERISA or At Least Understand Reimbursement Provisions in Benefit Plans – July 2013